cefect/FloodDownscaler/README.md

 split definitions from parameters (which should go in the case study)

 ## Related projects
+[rimpy](https://git.gfz-potsdam.de/bryant/rimpy): Tools for building, calibrating, and visualizing RIM2D models

-[2207_dscale2](https://github.com/cefect/2207_dscale2): project for generating analog inundation grids with LISFLOOD.
-Eventually submodule in this tool?
+[2207_dscale2](https://github.com/cefect/2207_dscale2): **OLD** project for generating analog inundation grids with LISFLOOD.

 [FloodPolisher](https://github.com/cefect/FloodPolisher): mid-2022 inundation downscaling work using simple growth. pyqgis.
 Should incorporate a version of this into this project.